When the image becomes personal again

 Curatorial Note

-The image no longer describes a shared system.
+The image no longer reflects a shared system alone.